ihmeuw/cascade-at/docs/dev/inputs_outputs.rst

 Inputs
 ------

-Tier 3 Data
+Input Data
-  The input data is *partially* recorded in the tier 3 storage, which contains the bundle, covariates, age-specific death rate (ASDR), and cause-specific mortality rate (CSMR).
-Not in the tier 3 data are location sets, age groups, year ids, or sex id definitions.
-Derived or imputed data, such as excess mortality rate (EMR) isn't stored there, either.
+  The input data contains the crosswalk version, covariates, age-specific death rate (ASDR), and cause-specific mortality rate (CSMR).
+It also contains location sets, age groups, year ids, and sex id definitions.

-   * Bundle - As many data points as we have for the world.
+   * Crosswalk version - As many data points as we have for the world, pre-processed to ensure study-definition consistency
-   * Covariates - Number of covariates times number of nonzero entries for this bundle.
+   * Covariates - Number of covariates times number of nonzero entries for this crosswalk version.
    * ASDR - Yearly from 1950-present on 23 age groups = 1564 values.
    * CSMR - Yearly from 1950-present on 23 age groups = 1564 values.